 When someone searches for a competitor, your product page needs to immediately communicate why your app is different or better.
 Highlight unique features, pricing advantages, or user ratings.
 This is where the Constraint-as-Benefit framework (reframing limitations as features) works especially well in your screenshots.

-Competitor terms typically have CPAs 3-8x your brand CPA.
-They are worth running for market share capture, but you need to watch ROAS carefully.
+Budget at a modest percentage of total spend They are worth running for market share capture, but you need to watch ROAS carefully.
 Set a separate budget so overspending here does not cannibalize your more efficient category campaign.

 Step 5: Launch Your Discovery Campaign (Campaign 4 of 4)